 Top Tube Bags

-Top Tube bags are really handy for carrying things you need easy access to either on the move or when you make a quick stop.
+Top tube bags are really handy for carrying things you need easy access to either on the move or when you make a quick stop.
 Things like a phone, camera and your money.
 It is also an excellent place to store an external battery pack for your sat nav becasue you can run a cable direct and charge on the move.
 Their main downside is that they can get in your way when you cycle out of the saddle.
 Because of this I personally have avoided designs that hang down each side of the top tube, like mini panniers.

 The bag I have used for my last two end to end rides and for London-Edinburgh-London in 2017 (and all long rides that might require me to carry an external battery pack) is the Topeak Tri Dry Top Tube Bag.
 This has proven to be stable, durable and waterproof.
 Click on the image below for more details displayed at Amazon.

-These bags are designed to hang inside your frame.
+Frame bags are designed to hang inside your frame.
 They can take quite a lot of kit but if over packed can also interfere with pedaling.
 The keep the weight fairly low so should not affect handling overly.
 A drawback is restricted access to your bottles.
 Depending on your frame size and shape you may need to use side entry bottle cages.
 Many different sizes and shapes of bag are available so there should be something to fit your frame.